Akhenaten: Family

 Alabaster sunken relief depicting Akhenaten (head lost), Nefertiti, and daughter Meritaten.
 Early Aten cartouches on king's arm and chest.
 From Amarna, Egypt.
 18th Dynasty.The Petrie Museum of Egyptian Archaeology, London.
 With thanks to the Petrie Museum of Egyptian Archaeology, UCL.

-The future Akhenaten was born Amenhotep, a younger son of pharaoh Amenhotep III and his principal wife Tiye.
+The future Akhenaten was born Amenhotep, a younger son of pharaoh Amenhotep III and his principal wife, Tiye.
 Akhenaten had an elder brother, crown prince Thutmose, who was recognized as Amenhotep III's heir.
 Akhenaten also had four or five sisters: Sitamun, Henuttaneb, Iset, Nebetah, and possibly Beketaten.
 Thutmose's early death, perhaps around Amenhotep III's thirtieth regnal year, meant that Akhenaten was next in line for Egypt's throne.

 Akhenaten was married to Nefertiti, his Great Royal Wife.
 The exact timing of their marriage is unknown, but inscriptions from the pharaoh's building projects suggest that they married either shortly before or after Akhenaten took the throne.
 For example, Egyptologist Dimitri Laboury suggests that the marriage took place in Akhenaten's fourth regnal year.
 A secondary wife of Akhenaten named Kiya is also known from inscriptions.
 Some Egyptologists theorize that she gained her importance as the mother of Tutankhamun.
-William Murnane proposes that Kiya is the colloquial name of the Mitanni princess Tadukhipa, daughter of the Mitanni king Tushratta who had married Amenhotep III before becoming the wife of Akhenaten.
+William Murnane proposes that Kiya is the colloquial name of the Mitanni princess Tadukhipa, daughter of the Mitanni king Tushratta, who had married Amenhotep III before becoming the wife of Akhenaten.
 Akhenaten's other attested consorts are the daughter of the Enišasi ruler Šatiya and another daughter of the Babylonian king Burna-Buriash II.

+Akhenaten had seven attested daughters.
+Six of them were born by Nefertiti: